GitGuardian/ggshield/README.md

 ## Drone

-To add ggshield to your pipelines configure your `.drone.yml` to add a ggshield stage:
+To add ggshield to your pipelines, configure your `.drone.yml` to add a ggshield stage:

 ```groovy
 kind: pipeline